TeejMcSteez/goUp/README.md

 The entire frontend directory is embedded directly into the Go server using Go's [embed](https://pkg.go.dev/embed) package.

+**READ BELOW**

 This application does not include built-in authentication and is designed for use within a LAN or trusted networks:
 1. Developing authentication solutions was not a primary focus, as it falls outside the scope of this project's initial intent.
 2. The goal is to avoid imposing a specific authentication solution on users.

+Development focusing on security may arise but is not planned hence this warning

 ## AI Disclosure